-Three small high fire severity zones, totaling about 50 acres, are found approximately 2-3 miles inland to the east of Casper and Mendocino.
-A unique biological/forest zone, the Van Damme Pygmy Forest, is a result of a unique combination of acidic soils and soil moisture.
-One of these zones is adjacent to "The Woods"- a large senior community of 135 homes.
+Three small high fire severity zones, totaling about 50 acres, are found approximately 2-3 miles inland to the east of Casper and Mendocino accessed by roads 408 and 409.
+A unique biological pygmy forest zone, a portion of which is located in Van Damme State Park, is a result of a unique combination of acidic soils and soil moisture.
+One of these zones is adjacent to "The Woods"-a large senior community of 135 homes.
 The Woods is located at 43300 Little River-Airport Road.
-The Little River Airport is the designated Area of Safe Refuge should this community need to be evacuated.
+The Little River Airport is the designated Temporary Refuge Area should this senior community need to be evacuated.